codeo-za/segmenta/README.md

           total: number
         }
         ```
-    - at the moment, only simple queries are supported (entire segments).
-The client can perform
+    - simple queries are supported (entire segments), *however a DSL is provided
-    `and`, `or`, and `not` operations for now.
-A DSL is coming.
+        for easier querying*.
+The client can perform `and`, `or`, and `not` operations
+        on results if they are retreived as buffers (see example below in DSL area).
         1. Simple query, all results returned:
         ```javascript
         await segmenta.add("my-new-segment", [ 10, 20, 30 ]);